dge8/TargetDisplayModeTools/README.md

 ### Miscellaneous notes
 - `dpd` has an associated binary `dpaudiothru` responsible for passing through audio which seems to work fine on newer macOS versions.
-- macOS Mavericks installer can be downloaded from the Mac App Store using `mas-cli` with `mas install 675248567` as long as it has already been purchased, as per <https://forums.macrumors.com/threads/can-someone-give-me-a-mavericks-download-link.2279301/>
 - `dmtest` reinstalls missing recovery partitions: `./dmtest ensureRecoveryPartition` <https://davidjb.com/blog/2016/12/creating-a-macos-recovery-partition-without-reinstalling-osx-or-re-running-your-installer/>
 - To stop Screen Sharing locking the screen when disconnecting: `sudo defaults write /Library/Preferences/com.apple.RemoteManagement RestoreMachineState -bool NO`
 - SilentKnight checks EFI is up-to-date and can install updates for e.g. Gatekeeper and XProtect <https://eclecticlight.co/lockrattler-systhist/>